Fence Layout Decisions That Make Northwest Yards Feel Bigger

 From one side of the house to the other

 Gates should line up with those routes.
-When you can move in smooth, straight or gently curving lines, the yard feels connected.
+When you can move in smooth, straight, or gently curving lines, the yard feels connected.
 Wider gates, double-swing gates, or cantilever styles for driveways make a big difference too.
 They make it easier to move equipment in and out, and when they are open, the boundary almost disappears.

 An automated driveway gate can help your property feel like it starts at the road instead of at the front door.
 The driveway, front yard, and backyard start to feel like one space.
 Custom gate designs, arches, or simple pergola-style entries can also act as focal points.
 The eye is drawn toward them, which makes space feel longer and more intentional.